 A Board of Governors comprised of representatives from each Member State guides the activities of the Centre.
-The Scientific Council (fifteen eminent scientists of international repute, including Nobel laureates) inspire the scientific activity.
+The Scientific Council (fifteen eminent scientists of international repute, including Nobel laureates) monitor the scientific activity.
 The main pillars of activity of the ICGEB are:

 - Undertaking advanced research projects in its own laboratories